-The bathroom is a key element to any home and needs to stand up to the rigours of busy households while providing an inviting place to relax and unwind.
+Bathrooms are a key element to any home and must stand up to the rigours of busy homes while providing an inviting place to relax & unwind.

 Many of the key trends we see emerging this year, focus on the key ethos that bathrooms should be a place to find sanctuary whatever your style.
 Here we explore our top five favourites and how to choose a floor that works with your chosen scheme.

 It’s not surprising that ever increasing busy lifestyles have resulted in a growing demand for clean, simple room styles.

 Getting this look in the bathroom is reassuringly straight forward, with geometrics and white ceramics aplenty to choose from.
 When it comes to flooring there’s a wide variety of ways to compliment the look, including the cool wood looks of Allure.
 It makes the perfect pairing with this crisp white painted bathroom and contemporary bath.